State Department is firing over 1,300 employees under Trump administration plan

-KUALA LUMPUR, Malaysia — (AP) — The State Department is firing over 1,300 career diplomats and civil servants on Friday in line with a dramatic reorganization plan initiated by the Trump administration earlier this year.
+KUALA LUMPUR, Malaysia (AP) — The State Department is firing more than 1,300 employees on Friday in line with a dramatic reorganization plan initiated by the Trump administration earlier this year.

 “In connection with the departmental reorganization … the department is streamlining domestic operations to focus on diplomatic priorities,” the notice says.
 “Headcount reductions have been carefully tailored to affect non-core functions, duplicative or redundant offices, and offices where considerable efficiencies may be found from centralization or consolidation of functions and responsibilities.”